Ryin

 That, of course, was a lie.

 Zoie was at home, hunched over her notes with caffeine, prepping for her upcoming practicals.
 She was studying to become a radiologic technologist at the Medical Institute of Ventura Lakes, and she hadn’t budged from her books all day.
-Ryin knew—she’d texted her that morning.
-But Stephen didn’t question it.
+Ryin knew this.
+She’d texted her that morning.

 He just nodded, the look in his eyes unreadable.
 “Cool.
 Call me and I’ll circle back later.”

 He didn’t need to know the truth.
-That she was meeting up with Tony.

-Tony was deep into a twelve-hour shift at Urban Drape Studios, the kind of store that only hired pretty boys with sharp jawlines and aesthetically pleasing Instagram posts.
+Tony was deep into a twelve-hour shift at Urban Drape Studios, the kind of store that only hired pretty boys with sharp jawlines and aesthetically curated Instagram feeds.
 His dress shirts were always perfectly rolled at the sleeves, his slacks tailored, his cologne subtle but expensive.
 He looked the part and played it well.
-But Ryin knew who he really was.

 And shamefully, she loved him anyway.
-She always had—since the eighth grade, back when things were simple, back when he wasn’t so cruel.
+She always had, since the eighth grade.
+Back when things were simple.
+Back when he wasn’t so cruel.

 Before the arrogance.